SignalK/specification/gitbook-docs/security.md

 If the server does not implement this authentication mechanism it must return HTTP error code 501 (Not Implemented).

-### Logging into a server via Web Sockets and similar transports
+### Authentication via WebSockets and Similar Transports

 The client should send a message like the following.